 My local mall wobbled for years.
 Five years ago, it bloomed.
 The mall owner revamped the food court, which brought families during the weekend.
 A cinema opened, which enticed teenagers.
 And the stores changed to make it attractive to students from next door university.

-My shopping mall of today has the same name it had 10 years ago, but this is not the same mall.
+My shopping mall today has the same name it had 10 years ago, but this is not the same mall.

 The Experience Factor

 Malls used to be synonymous with department stores.
 But retail is moving away from ‘one size fits all’.
-And the focus is experience.
+And the focus is the experience.

 - Retail Segments: Bal Harbor Shops gets much of its revenue from tourists.
-But the busiest times are in the weekend when the locals flood the outdoor shops and restaurants.
+But the busiest times are at the weekend when the locals flood the outdoor shops and restaurants.
 The shift is away from the large department store, and into specialty stores.

 - Buyer Segments: A key challenge for malls is to entice visitors who can pay.
 A teenager may desire a manicure but her mother is the one who pays.
 This is one of the most interesting topics of analytics.

-The Demand Factor
+The Demand Factor (Customer Acquisition Analytics)

 The real-estate definition of ‘malls have enclosed structures’ has also evolved.
 For retailers, the topic is which category generates demand.

 - Lifestyle Malls: The hottest trend is the Lifestyle Center.
 This is a shopping center that combines traditional retailers with leisure amenities.
-Life style malls are designed for upscale consumers.
+Lifestyle malls are designed for upscale consumers.
 Bal Harbor Shops, for example, is a Lifestyle Mall.

 - Brand Outlets: Outlets are factory stores.
-The idea is a direct sales from the brand to the consumer.
+The idea is direct sales from the brand to the consumer.
 Outlets seek the discount shopper.